Vonage/vonage-python-sdk/README.md

 client = nexmo.Client(application_id=application_id, private_key=private_key)
 ```

-In order to check signatures for incoming webhook requests, you'll also need
+To check signatures for incoming webhook requests, you'll also need
 to specify the `signature_secret` argument (or the `NEXMO_SIGNATURE_SECRET`
 environment variable).